Mihail-Gerasimov/zarubin_site/src/cases/stocks_soccer.md

 ## Scope of Work

-- Creation of a fan engagement system similar to fantasy sports, incorporating a referral program for sports clubs and a white-label model to increase fan engagement beyond current levels.
+- Creation of a <strong>fan engagement system</strong> similar to fantasy sports, incorporating a referral program for sports clubs and a white-label model to increase fan engagement beyond current levels.
-- Designed and developed a clickable prototype in Figma.
+- Designed and developed a <strong>clickable prototype</strong> in Figma.
-- Developed backend and multiple versions of a pilot web application.
+- Developed backend and multiple versions of a <strong>pilot web application</strong>.

-- The system itself was conceptualized as a white-label implementation of specific engagement mechanics, featuring:
+<p>The system itself was conceptualized as a white-label implementation of specific engagement mechanics, featuring:</p>

 - Quizzes
 - Competitions between players
 - Onboarding processes

-This approach aimed to enhance fan interaction and retention through interactive and competitive elements tailored to sports club environments.
+<p>This approach aimed to enhance fan interaction and retention through interactive and competitive elements tailored to sports club environments.</p>